Md-Kamruzzaman-cmd/Personal-Projects/Data Analysis/Digital Music Store Query/README.md

 Created database named digital_music_store_database and restore file under it.

-Questions we have solved :
+Questions we have answered :

 1. who is the senior most employee based on job title?
 2. which countries have the most invoices?